jeewonkimm2/BOAZ_Big_Data_Study_Club/README.md

 - BOAZ
   - An abbreviation of 'Bigdata is our A to Z'.
-  - It is a university students' bigdata union club in South Korea.
+  - A university students' bigdata union club in South Korea.

 ## [Base Session][link]